michaelwknott/michaelwknott.github.io/content/pages/about.md

 Hi, I'm Michael.

-I'm a Strength and Conditioning Coach and Python Developer.
+A Strength and Conditioning Coach and Python Developer.

 I'm currently using Python to solve performance problems for the coaches and athletes I support.